 I wrote many songs “on the road.”
 I rode all hours of the day and night, 24/7, playing guitar non-stop all the way up and down hills, around turns, in traffic, etc. I commuted to Vacaville and back frequently to visit friends from about 1988 to 1994.
 For part of these 25-mile round trips I could be seen on a frontage road next to eastbound Interstate 80 outside of Fairfield.
 During the early 1990s, I went to the Denny's by the Holiday Inn in Fairfield sometimes two or three times a day several days a week for breakfast, lunch, or dinner with my mom and her senior citizen friends there (they drove).
 If I went shopping, I locked up the bike outside and carried the guitar into the store, and then carried the items home in a backpack or on a rack over the rear wheels.

 My mom's house (1960s to mid-1990s), my dad's house (1980s and 1990s), and the two apartments I lived in myself (early to mid-1990s) were all near Dover Park in Fairfield.
 It is a small park that has a couple of duck ponds with paths around them.
-I spent many hours late at night or in the wee hours of the morning looping around these ponds in figure eights, changing directions at random by the picnic tables, etc.
+I spent many hours late at night or in the wee hours of the morning looping around these ponds in figure eights, changing directions at random by the picnic tables, etc. Some big city parks have miles of paths to ride.
+In NYC a Central Park bike rental can cover a 6.1 mile loop.

 In the spring semester of 1994, I rode my bicycle every weekday to Solano Community College using the bike trail next to westbound Interstate 80.
 Between classes I rode around the campus.
 The school newspaper did a two-page article on me.